carnegiemellonracing/driverless/driverless_ws/src/controls/docs/_build/html/_sources/source/explainers/overview.rst.txt

 How does it work?
 -----------------

-Controls is a custom ROS2 package that contains the controller |Node|.
+Controls is our custom ROS2 package that contains the controller |Node|.

 It subscribes to the following topics:

-* *spline*: An array of points in space calculated from |Path Planning|.
+* ``spline``: An array of points in space calculated from |Path Planning|.
-* *filter/twist*: 6-dimensional :doc:`twist </source/explainers/terminology>` information from the IMU built into our Movella MTi-680G GPS.
+* ``filter/twist``: 6-dimensional :doc:`twist </source/explainers/terminology>` information from the IMU built into our Movella MTi-680G GPS.

-It publishes to the following topic:
+It publishes to the following topics:

-* *control_action*: The calculated optimal control action to be sent to the |Actuators| node.
+* ``control_action``: The calculated optimal control action to be sent to the |Actuators| node.
-* *controller_info*: Information about the controller, for debugging purposes.
+* ``controller_info``: Information about the controller, for debugging purposes.

 Setup
 -----------------
-To build the controls package, run the following command from inside the *driverless/driverless_ws* directory:
+To build the controls package, run the following command from inside the ``driverless/driverless_ws`` directory:

 .. code-block:: bash